codebutler/firesheep-tc12/fail/fail.md

 !SLIDE bullets incremental
 # 1) No SSL at all
 * Foursquare
-* Example 2
+* Enom (They're an SSL reseller!!1!)

 !SLIDE bullets incremental
 # 2) SSL for login only
 * Twitter
+* Foursquare
 * Facebook
 * Cookies are almost as valuable as password.
-Log Out fail.
+* Log Out fail.
+Once attacker has cookie, nothing you can do.

 !SLIDE bullets incremental
 # 3) SSL with insecure cookies
 * Twitter
 * Slicehost
-* DropBox
+* DropBox (appear to have fixed this <2 weeks ago!)
-* More examples needed
+* FIXME: More examples needed

 !SLIDE bullets incremental
 # 4) Premium SSL
 * GitHub
-* xxx
+* Evernote

 !SLIDE bullets
-# blackmail (black·mail)
+# blackmail (black•mail)
-* v. *demand money* from (a person) in return for *not revealing* *compromising or injurious information* about that person.
+* `v.` *demand money* `from (a person) in return for` *not revealing* *compromising or injurious information* `about that person.`

-!SLIDE bullets incremental
+!SLIDE smbullets incremental
-# compromising or injurious information
+# _compromising or injurious information_
 * "If you have something that you don't want anyone to know, maybe you shouldn't be doing it in the first place." - Google CEO Eric Schmidt
+* Many people use Facebook, etc. in place of "traditional" communication services.
-* Young people don't know risks.
+* Also, people make mistakes.

-* Deserve a second chance.
-* Teen bullying/suicides a big problem.
+!SLIDE center
-* Old people too.
-Google "eric schmidt mistress"
+TODO: (screenshot of  "eric schmidt mistress" google search)

 !SLIDE bullets incremental
 # Social Networking Privacy